Studying in Québec

 You can benefit from the protection of the Québec public health insurance plan free of charge.

-Contact the Régie de l’assurance maladie du Québec This hyperlink will open in a new window. as soon as possible upon your arrival in Québec to request a health insurance card.
+Upon your arrival in Québec, contact immediately the Régie de l’assurance maladie du Québec to apply for a health insurance card.
 Your accompanying family members can usually benefit from this health insurance.

 A waiting period of usually three months applies to all new registrations with RAMQ (with a few exceptions).